Local Lender vs Online Lender — Which Is Better for Central Texas Buyers?

 Appraisal challenges.
 In neighborhoods where prices are climbing fast — think Round Rock, Cedar Park and Leander, Georgetown — appraisals sometimes come in low because comparable sales haven't caught up to current contract prices.
 A local lender knows how to build the appraisal case upfront and which AMCs have appraisers who actually know the area.

 Most buyers think they have two choices: online lender or local bank.
-There's a third option that combines the best of both.
+There's a third option that combines the best of both — and it's what I actually do.

 Here's why that matters:

-Wholesale pricing.
+Competitive pricing without the retail markup.
 Banks and online lenders charge retail rates.
-They originate the loan, mark it up, and sell it.
-Brokers access wholesale rates from the same lenders — without the retail margin.
+They originate, mark up, and sell.
+A correspondent lender prices off the same investor base but skips the retail-channel margin.
 That's how I frequently beat both bank quotes and online quotes on the same day for the same borrower.

 Transparent compensation.
-Brokers are required by law to disclose exactly how much they make on your loan.
-Banks aren't.
-When you see my Loan Estimate, you see my compensation line-itemed.
+When you see my Loan Estimate, my compensation is line-itemed.
 No hidden yield spread premiums.
 No back-end bonuses for steering you into a higher rate.
+The same TRID disclosure rules apply to me as to a broker — you see what I make.

 Product breadth with local expertise.
-I have access to conventional, FHA, VA, USDA, jumbo, DSCR, construction, and non-QM products — all from multiple lenders.
-If one lender doesn't have a competitive rate today, I move to the next one.
-And because I'm here in Austin, I know the MUD districts, the DPA programs, the builder timelines, and the appraisal landscape.
-That combination — broker vs bank explained in detail — is hard to beat.
+Conventional, FHA, VA, jumbo, DSCR, construction, bank statement, and non-QM — all available, all priced competitively.
+And because I live and work in Austin, I know the MUD districts, the DPA programs, the builder timelines, and the appraisal landscape.
+The full correspondent vs. broker vs. bank comparison goes deeper.

 Here's the simplest advice I can give you.

-If you already have a quote from an online lender or a local bank, get a second opinion from a broker.
+If you already have a quote from an online lender or a local bank, get a second opinion.
 It's free.
 You'll know in 15 minutes whether your current deal is competitive or whether you're leaving money on the table.

 Bring your Loan Estimate.
 Not the rate quote email.
 Not the pre-qualification letter.
 The actual Loan Estimate — the standardized document with your rate, fees, and estimated monthly payment.
 That's the only document that allows a real comparison.